Szymonprywatny/Manna/README.md

 First responsive website.
-Ui not design by me.
+Ui/ux NOT designed by me.